PatrickMassot/leanblueprint/README.md

   typically because it requires more blueprint work.
 * `\discussion` gives a GitHub issue number where the surrounding definition or statement is discussed.
-* `\proves` inside a proof environement gives the LaTeX label of the LaTeX statement being proved.
+* `\proves` inside a proof environment gives the LaTeX label of the LaTeX statement being proved.
 This is necessary only when the proof does not immediately follow the statement.

+## Acknowledgments

+The continuous integration configuration template used by `leanblueprint new` is based on the work of many people who had to write such a configuration by hand in the past, including Yakov Pechersky, Ben Toner, Sky Wilshaw, Yaël Dillies and Utensil Song.